buwilliams/spelling/README.md

 # Spelling

 This project is written in Ruby.
-It uses the `say` command on Macs to say and spell words that my daugther needs to learn for school.
+It uses the `say` command on Macs to say and spell words that my daughter needs to learn for school.

 ## Features